 This document highlights core areas within key disciplines, for which undergraduate training at an introductory or intermediate level is valuable for research on intelligence that integrates computational modeling with empirical studies in neuroscience and cognitive science.
 Also outlines a few existing programs at academic partners of the Center for Brains, Minds, and Machines that embody cross-disciplinary training in different ways.

 A highly interdisciplinary undergraduate academic program combines core courses in psychological science, neuroscience, neural computation, computer science, probability and statistics, with advanced electives in many areas of neuroscience, cognitive science, and computational modeling of biological systems.
+The new B.S. degree in Computation and Cognition, joint between the Departments of Brain and Cognitive Sciences and Electrical Engineering and Computer Science, focuses on computational and engineering approaches to brain science, cognition, and machine intelligence.
 Graduate training complements interdisciplinary coursework with cutting-edge research to prepare graduates for careers in research, teaching, or industry.

 Academic tracks for undergraduates integrate introductory courses in psychological science and neuroscience, an advanced seminar, and a major concentration in areas such as computer science, psychology, or neuroscience/neurobiology.
 Students in this certificate program conduct thesis research and participate in an interdisciplinary symposium and research workshop.
 This initiative also supports graduate student activities that promote interdisciplinary research.